The ability to transfer your property tax to a new home is a major reason the 55+ homeowner can afford to move.

 Now, let’s say your kids have all moved out and have homes of their own and you no longer need your big house and all of the maintenance and upkeep it requires.
 You decide to sell your house which is now worth $650,000 and downgrade to a townhouse at $500,000.
 Your new home would be subject to reappraisal and your new property taxes would now increase to $6,250 from $3,642!

-For many, the new tax burden makes it nearly impossible to move later in life when income is no longer growing.
+For many, moving is impossible unless they can transfer their property tax to a new home.
+The increased tax burden of a new home makes it nearly impossible to move later in life when income is no longer growing.

 Proposition 60 allows you to transfer your current property’s assessed value into a new replacement property.
 In other words, you would be able to buy a new property and pay the same property taxes you pay on your current property.